openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCPlaybackEnd.md

 ## Description

-This callback is called when a NPC finishes playback of a recorded file.
+This callback is called when an NPC finishes playback of a recorded file.

 | Name     | Description                                      |
 | -------- | ------------------------------------------------ |